margaretalice/summer_recipes/README.md

 <p>I created the wireframes and mockups for small screens first, and then adapted them to medium , and larger screens, They can be viewed here:</p>
 <p>My intentions for this app were:</p>
 <ul>
-<li>To creat an online cookbook for those interested in British cookery, whether historical, family based, or contemporary.
+<li>To create an online cookbook for those interested in British cookery, whether historical, family based, or contemporary.
 </li>
 <li>It would be split into four categories for each season, spring, summer, autumn, and winter, though these could be added to, or edited.</li>
 <li>I wanted pages for each season reflecting what sort of dishes would be appropriate for that particular time of year.
 Four cards would display a picture, and enticing description of a recipe, which the user could then click on a button to find fuller details of preparation, ingredients needed, and the method of cooking.</li>